getreu/tp-note/doc/source/tp-note--manpage.md

 change the rest of the filename!

-The reason why by default _Tp-Note_ does not change sort-tags is, that they define the order of files and notes in the file listing.
+The reason why by default _Tp-Note_ does not change sort-tags is, that they define their order in the file listing.
 In general this order is independent of the notes content.
 Nevertheless, in some cases you might want to have full control over the whole file name through note's YAML front matter.
 For example, for some reason, you have changed the document's date in the front matter and you want to change the chronological sort tag as well.
-In order to overwrite the note's sort-tag on disk, you can add the '`tag`' variable to its front matter:
+In order to overwrite the note's sort-tag on disk, you can add a '`tag`' variable to its front matter:

 ``` yaml